Our findings

 Our coalition came together to investigate European companies and financial institutions that are involved in illegal Israeli settlements.

-The report findings are critical to defunding Israeli occupation by understanding which European financial institutions have financial relationships with companies that are involved in human rights violations in the occupied Palestinian territory.
+The report findings are critical in fighting the illegal Israeli annexation, by exposing which European financial institutions have financial relationships with companies that are involved in human rights violations and the illegal occupation of Palestinian land.

-672 European banks and pension funds had financial relationships worth a total of $255 billion with 50 companies involved in Israeli settlements.
+725 European financial institutions, including banks, asset managers, insurance companies, and pension funds, had financial relationships with 50 companies involved in Israeli settlements.

 About the coalition